 As we all age, our nutritional needs change and we need to change our eating pattern, in order to meet the new needs of our bodies.
-Seniors (65 and above) have certain nutritional needs that differ from adults; therefore, this week Mint Nutrition Clinic is targeting the question that is frequently asked, how much protein do seniors need?
+Seniors (65 and above) have certain nutritional needs that differ from adults; therefore, this week Mint Nutrition Clinic and our nutritionists and registered dietitians are targeting the question that is frequently asked, how much protein do seniors need?
 And, why is it so important to meet this demand as a senior?

 Protein Intake that is Needed for Seniors